my-ninja/s3-sync-with-cloudfront-invalidation/README.md

-# GitHub Action to Sync S3 Bucket and invalidate the CloudFront cache and compile JS files using Google Closure 🔄
+# GitHub Action to Compile JS files using Google Closure, Sync to S3 Bucket and invalidate CloudFront cache

-This simple action uses the [Google Closure Compiler](https://developers.google.com/closure/compiler) and [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to compile JS files in directory and sync a that directory (either from your repository or generated during your workflow) with a remote S3 bucket and afterwards invalidate the CloudFront cache.
+This simple action uses the [Google Closure Compiler](https://developers.google.com/closure/compiler) and [AWS CLI](https://docs.aws.amazon.com/cli/index.html) to compile JS files in directory and sync a that directory (either from your repository or generated during your workflow) with a remote S3 bucket and afterwards invalidate the CloudFront cache.

 ## Usage